-We aim to provide high-quality dental care that’s affordable for our patients in Littleton, MA.
-Tooth extraction cost varies based on the whether it’s a simple extraction or a surgical extraction.
-Out of pocket cost for any procedure depends on your insurance coverage at the time of the procedure.
+The cost of tooth extractions in Littleton, MA varies based on whether or not it’s a simple extraction or a surgical extraction.
+We aim to provide high-quality dental care that’s affordable for our patients in the Littleton area.
+Out-of-pocket cost for any procedure depends on your insurance coverage at the time of the procedure.

 - Tooth Extractions: $246-$387

-When you have a tooth extracted, a blood clot develops shortly after the surgery, which is your body beginning the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+When a tooth is extracted, a blood clot forms shortly after the procedure – this is the beginning of the healing process.
+If this blood clot becomes dislodged before your mouth has healed fully, this causes pain and is called dry socket.

-- Avoid straws or anything that creates a suction or large movement of air.
+- Don’t drink out of straws or anything that creates suction

 What causes the need for tooth extraction?